Allen spent his youth in the outdoors, fishing and hunting on Texter Mountain in western Berks County, Pennsylvania.

 Allen has taken an interest in bladesmithing during the last few years and has been exploring the world of kitchen cutlery.
 He will also be offering hunting and bushcraft style knives in the future.

-While trying to better himself by exploring the art and mystery of what it means to be a bladesmith and blacksmith, Allen is learning not only the old ways of these historical trades, but also new and modern techniques while always expanding his skills.
+While trying to better himself by exploring the art and mystery of what it means to be a bladesmith and blacksmith, Allen is learning not only the old ways of these historical trades, but also new and modern techniques that are expanding his skills.